 You can deploy your application as a Knative service on your target Kubernetes cluster by using the

---knative flag with the
+--knative flag.
+This flag is available to the

 appsody build or

 appsody deploy commands.
-This action sets the flag
+This action sets the

-createKnativeService in the deployment manifest to
+createKnativeService value in the deployment manifest to

 kubectlCLI to point to your Kubernetes cluster.